Agent — Give Your LLM Hands

 searchTool, err := duckduckgo.NewTool(ctx, &duckduckgo.Config{})

-When constructing an Agent, the ToolsNode is a core component responsible for managing and executing tool invocations.
-ToolsNode can integrate multiple tools and provides a unified invocation interface.
-It supports both synchronous invocation (Invoke) and streaming invocation (Stream), allowing flexible handling of different types of tool execution requirements.
+ToolsNode is a core component for agents, managing tool invocation.
+It can host multiple tools and supports both synchronous (Invoke) and streaming (Stream) execution.

-To create a ToolsNode, you need to provide a configuration for a list of tools:
+To create a ToolsNode, provide a tool list configuration:

 import (